nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.open_tx_pipe

     :param bytearray address: The virtual address of the receiving nRF24L01.
-This must have a length equal to the `address_length` attribute (see `address_length` attribute).
-        Otherwise a `ValueError` exception is thrown.
 The address specified here must match the address set to one of the RX data pipes of the receiving nRF24L01.
+        The existing address can be altered by writting a bytearray with a length less than 5.
+The nRF24L01 will use the first `address_length` number of bytes for the RX address on the specified data pipe.

     .. note:: There is no option to specify which data pipe to use because the nRF24L01 only uses data pipe 0 in TX mode.
 Additionally, the nRF24L01 uses the same data pipe (pipe
-        0) for receiving acknowledgement (ACK) packets in TX mode when the `auto_ack` attribute is enabled.
-Thus, RX pipe 0 is appropriated with the TX address (specified here) when `auto_ack` is set to `True`.
+        0) for receiving acknowledgement (ACK) packets in TX mode when the `auto_ack` attribute is enabled for data pipe 0.
+Thus, RX pipe 0 is appropriated with the TX address (specified here) when `auto_ack` is enabled for data pipe 0.

 close_rx_pipe()
 ******************